-The gravitational force is not equally distributed across our planet.
+The gravitational force isn’t equally distributed across our planet.
 Some places have more gravity than others.
 This is true, even when measurements are adjusted for height above sea level and the centrifugal force of our spinning planet.

-These gravity anomalies are not randomly distributed.
+These gravity anomalies aren’t randomly distributed.
 They coincide with geological activity.
 Places with a lot of geological activity have stronger gravity than areas that have little geological activity.

-It does not matter if the geological activity is due to uplifting of mountains, or formation of rifts.
+It doesn’t matter if the geological activity is due to uplifting or rifting.

-Iceland, situated on the mid-Atlantic rift, has stronger gravity than normal.
+Iceland, situated on the mid-Atlantic rift, has stronger than average gravity.
 The same is true for the Himalayas and Andes where there has been a lot of uplifting.

-North-east Canada and Tibet have very little geological activity, and they both have relatively less gravity than other areas.
+North-east Canada and Tibet have little geological activity, and both have relatively weak gravity.

 But if gravity is due to capacitance as well as matter, the mystery of gravity anomalies solves itself.
 Especially if our planet is hollow.